Skip to content

 The search results can be visualized in two main formats: A taxonomic tree and through data tables.
 Those outputs are highlighted in the figure below.
 The tree offers interactive features, and the user can explore the details by moving the cursor over any node, for example.
 The visualization is also highly customizable using the controls available above the tree.

-Figure 6.
+Figure 13.
 Interactive result tree visualization.
 The user can use the available controls to customize the visualization as well as see details by moving the mouse over the nodes.
 The result tables can be visualized and exported by clicking the buttons on the top left corner.

 The results tables offer a concise way of obtaining more details about the matches.
 On the Dataset Matches tab, information such as NCBI taxonomy ID number, organism name, and external links to the matching spectrum, public dataset source, and a link to visualize the original file data using the GNPS Dashboard are available.
 For this search, 90 matches with public datasets were retrieved for moroidin.

-Figure 7.
+Figure 14.
 Dataset matches table visualization.
 Here details such as the NCBI taxonomy ID, cosine similarity, matching spectra USI and other information are summarized.
 The table can also be exported in 3 different formats to be further explored.

 Analog search Results

-Below, we can see the results retrieved when the analog search is performed with the parameters described in the “planMASST Analog Search” section.
+Below, we can see the results retrieved when the analog search is performed with the parameters described in the "plantMASST Analog Search" section.
 The interface is the same as described for the standard search, including customizing the tree visualization and exporting table results, as seen in the figure.

-Figure 8.
+Figure 15.
 Dataset matches table, filtered to matches containing the word “tomentosa”.
 NCBI taxonomy ID, cosine similarity, matching spectra USI, and other information are available.
 The table can also be exported in 3 different formats to be further explored.

 However, here we can see the total amount of matches has increased compared to the previous search.
 Since we are also looking for analogs, more matches are expected, and we can see that compounds that are not exact matches to moroidin are also retrieved.

 The Delta Mass column in the table above shows one compound that has a Delta mass of +39.01 Da compared to moroidin.
-This means that the spectrum is similar enough to moroidin (according to the set parameters), but the precursor has a greater mass, suggesting that the compounds’ core structure might be similar but with an additional portion corresponding to the observed delta mass.`
+This means that the spectrum is similar enough to moroidin (according to the set parameters), but the precursor has a greater mass, suggesting that the compounds' core structure might be similar but with an additional portion corresponding to the observed delta mass.

 Downloading results